City of Palo Alto

 Palo Alto is a dynamic global city just outside the Stanford University campus.
 The city is named after a majestic 1,000 year old coastal redwood tree along San Francisquito Creek, where early Spanish explorers once camped and has grown alongside Stanford University for more than 125 years.
 Palo Alto is recognized as a global leader in cutting-edge technological development and is known as the "Birthplace of Silicon Valley.”
 This exciting mix of tradition and innovation makes Palo Alto an extraordinary destination for visitors.

 Visit the City of Palo Alto to explore fun and fascinating things to see and do.
-There is something for everyone!

 Visit Uplift Local to explore events, dining, and other retail and service options.